Definitions of Terms

 Processes

 Process Groups- these may include Cutting, Folding, Digital Printing, Conventional Printing and many more.
-Processes are used when putting together a Workflow.
+Processes are used when putting together a Workflow Path.

 Delete